brkarcher/brkarcher.github.io/condor.md

 Fifteen excruciating minutes later, Lieutenant Fae finished reorganizing the slightly depleted infantry platoon for an assault on the elevator shaft.
 Simple, by the book work: they'd drop a few fragmentation grenades down there, followed by a smoke grenade, and then they'd drop down into it with their thermal scan displays active on their visors.
 They'd have a clear view of any remaining defenders, and those defenders would struggle to acquire targets in return.

 Sam knew she ought to be feeling some sort of awful, sinking pit in her stomach.
-She knew, in the forefront of her mind, that these old tactics, these millennium-old breaching drills, were poorly suited to anything but, frankly, police actions.
+She knew, in the forefront of her mind, that these old tactics, these millennia-old breaching drills, were poorly suited to anything but, frankly, police actions.
 She looked over at their kill, the shot and broken body wearing the dull gold fatigues.
 Outfitted for war.
 Just a disgruntled miner, sucked into Kaiser's orbit by his radiating charisma?

 Or something more?